Querent-ai/querent-docs/querent/docs/get-started/quickstart.md

 cd ./querent-v*/
 ./querent --version
 ```

-You can now move this executable directory wherever sensible for your environment and possibly add it to your `PATH` environment.
+After installation, users can relocate the executable directory to a suitable location within their environment and consider adding it to the PATH for easy access.

 ## Environment Setting

 ### For Manual setup

-Before running Querent, we need to create a directory named "model" and set the $MODEL_PATH to the location where your model directory is located
+For Querent operation, a "model" directory must be created, and the environment variable $MODEL_PATH should be set to this directory's path.

 ```bash
 export MODEL_PATH=path/to/your/model/directory/